Architect: Simon Astridge Architecture Workshop

 Simon Astridge Architecture Workshop

 The Simon Astridge Architecture Workshop is an assemblage of skilled architects, designers and crafts-people, who contribute through a collaborative process in the delivery of its projects.
-It is far more than an award-winning architecture practice.
 Directed by Simon, Ruta and Beth lead the two Workshop project teams, Roger is the mentor, Sam supplies the porcelain, Luke manages the construction sites, Colin designs the kitchens, Emma makes the ceramics, Martin makes the metalwork, Nicholas records the projects, Guy renders the surfaces, Bill is the embroider, Patrick supplies the plants, Mark makes the joinery and so on.

 The portfolio and skills of the practice extend across many scales and sectors, from residential, retail, education, restaurants and office design, to furniture and product design.
 It is the wisdom, material knowledge, working processes and dedication of the team that define the Workshop.